At Strong Microbials, we put science first. We apply academic discoveries to agriculture's impending needs.

 We pay for the tests and share the results with the farmer.
 This allows the farm nutritionist to make feed or management adjustments.
 These independent evaluations also benefit our understanding of our inoculants' performance.

 At our own facilities located in Milwaukee's Riverwest area, we use our urban rooftop research apiary to study honeybee health and the benefits of SuperDFM®-Honeybee™.
 We collaborate with beekeepers throughout the country and the world to develop solutions to their problems.
-This includes novel testing of microbial products to combat Varroa Mites and Small Hive Beetles.
 Our focus is always on natural microbial products that are friendly to the environment, bees, animals, and people.

 This pie chart of honeybee gut microbiome underscores relative abundance of lactic acid bacteria